DrK-Lo/lotterhoslabprotocols/notebook/2021-11-09_2021LabTransition.md

 Thais, Sara, and Alan are all leaving the lab in December.

+# RCR training
+- [ ] Madeline and Remy need to take this

 # BSB transition
 - [ ] Show Remy where the samples are in the freezer